SAP-samples/cloud-extension-graph-sample/documentation/Set Up SAP Graph/README.md

 5. Activate the configuration:

   ```
-  graphctl activate config -f <config.jsonc> [--force]
+  graphctl activate config -f <config.jsonc>
   ```

   ![Graph Activation](./images/graphActivation.png)

-> If a business data graph with the same identifier already exists in the current landscape, activation will fail, unless the **--force** option is used to overwrite the same business data graph.
+> If a business data graph with the same identifier already exists in the current landscape, activation will fail, unless the **--force** option is used to overwrite the same business data graph. <br /> <br /> graphctl activate config -f <config.jsonc> [--force]

 See section [Configuration File](https://help.sap.com/viewer/84bbf6acb5384861add4cb6939bef647/PROD/en-US/56a40529c2ef42969dfc94c44e603bde.html) in the SAP Graph documentation for more details.